Common Questions About Herbs, Our Products, and Their Use

 There certainly may be interactions between prescription drugs and herbs.
 We suggest that if you are currently using a prescription drug that you consult your medical doctor or a naturopathic physician before taking herbs.
-Throughout history and in cultures all over the world, herbs have been used safely as medicine.
-Herbal medicines have produced relatively few incidences of harm when used intelligently and as recommended.
-Also herbal medicines have a long history of producing effective results without the harmful side effects that prescription drugs produce.
+Throughout history and in cultures all over the world, herbs have been used safely.
+Herbal products have produced relatively few incidences of harm when used intelligently and as recommended.
+Also herbal products have a long history of producing effective results.

 Do you test for heavy metals, and do you do microbial testing?

 Yes, we test every finished product for mercury, lead, cadmium and arsenic.
 We also test every product for E. coli, salmonella, yeast, and mold as well as total bacteria count.

 If I have known allergies, should I be concerned about any allergic reactions from taking herbs?

 Allergic reactions to herbs are rare, but they do happen.
 One of the few herbs that occasionally cause allergic reactions is Lomatium.
 It may cause skin rashes in some individuals and is best avoided if you have a sensitive constitution.